lynshao/Lab.github.io/_pages/about.md

 Awards
 ------
 * IEEE International Conference on Communications 2023, Best Paper Award.
+* International Telecommunication Union (ITU) AI/ML in 5G Challenge 2021, ranked third in problem “Federated learning for spatial reuse” and nominated as a finalist in the Grand Challenge Finale.
 * Global scholarship programme for research excellence, 2019.
 * Overseas research attachment programme, 2018.